 pass neighbor by L shoulder (2)

-B1: robins chain to partner up and down, and courtesy turn to face ACROSS2
+B1: robins chain to partner up and down, and courtesy turn to face ACROSS3

 half hey ACROSS (robins pass R) and larks ricochet3

-B2: opposite role trail buddy balance and swing—this is your new partner!3
+B2: opposite role trail buddy balance and swing—this is your new partner!4

 • 1: Your partner alternates every time through the dance between your original partner and your opposite-role trail buddy.
 Robins progress diagonally across, larks progress straight across.

-• 2: For this courtesy turn, one side turns 1/4 and one side turns 3/4, so it'll feel either longer or shorter than they expect.
+• 3: For this courtesy turn, one side turns 1/4 and one side turns 3/4, so it'll feel either longer or shorter than they expect.
+Encourage dancers to fill the music in a way that makes sense rather than starting the hey early.

-All moves through the robins' chain happen UP AND DOWN (prep the dancers on the different between up/down and across orientation).
+All moves through the robins' chain happen UP AND DOWN, and the remainder of the dance happens ACROSS (prep the dancers on the different between up/down and across orientation).

 Composition notes: Written for Harris Lapiroff for the American Week 2023 auction.
 The A2 figure leading into a chain is taken from Tavi Merrill's Soul Reversal.